-The ‘Live Sports Direction’ course incorporated the essence of HBS’ experience of working on world-class sporting events and used state-of-the-art EVS broadcast technology that replicated an outside broadcast environment to replace expensive production infrastructures.
+The ‘Live Sports Direction’ course incorporates the essence of HBS’s experience of working on world-class sporting events and uses state-of-the-art EVS broadcast technology that replicates an outside broadcast environment to replace expensive production infrastructures.

-*In case of non-participation, we followed a non-refund policy, for avoidance of doubt in case of non-participation no refund was done by Broadcast Academy to the user.
-If Broadcast Academy cancelled the course, participants were entitled to a full refund.
+*In case of non-participation, we follow a non-refund policy, for avoidance of doubt in case of non-participation no refund will be done by Broadcast Academy to the user.
+If Broadcast Academy cancels the course, participants are entitled to a full refund.

-The ‘Live Sports Direction’ course incorporated the essence of HBS’s experience of working on world-class sporting events and used state-of-the-art EVS broadcast technology that replicated outside broadcast environments to replace expensive production infrastructures.
+The ‘Live Sports Direction’ course incorporates the essence of HBS’s experience of working on world-class sporting events and uses state-of-the-art EVS broadcast technology that replicates outside broadcast environments to replace expensive production infrastructures.

-This objective of this training was to benefit those who would like to take on the lead role in Sports Direction, practice the art of storytelling, and handle different camera formations.
-The theoretical and practical aspects of the course aimed to encourage and develop the expertise and creativity of participants.
-The course focused on football, tennis, rugby and handball.
+This objective of this training is to benefit those who would like to take on the lead role in Sports Direction, practice the art of storytelling, and handle different camera formations.
+The theoretical and practical aspects of the course aim to encourage and develop the expertise and creativity of participants.
+The course will focus on football, tennis and rugby.

-- To adopt the best practice for sports story telling across slow motion and replays in soccer, basketball, baseball, and other relevant sports
+- To adopt the best practice for sports storytelling across slow motion and replays in football, tennis and handball

 - Understand the use of different cameras in a live sports production